 14. Deceive your opponent

 Deception in any sport is a great way to gain an advantage over your opponent and table tennis is no different.
 One of the best ways to deceive someone is during the serve.
-Try to make the beginning of your service look exactly the same before putting spin on it which hopefully they’re not able to read of expect.
+Try to make the beginning of your service look exactly the same before putting spin on the ball which hopefully they’re not able to read of expect.
 This video below covers some of the ways you can do this for maximum effect.

 15. Learn to read your opponents serve